pkruk/osx-wifi-scanner/README.md

 ```

-Also I support `filter` arg which you can pass to get concrete SSID.
+Wifi-scan.py support `filter` argument, which can be used to find any particular SSID.

 ```bash
 python3 wifi-scan.py -f SOME_WIFI